Batley Bulldogs: Summer rugby era

 2010 started for Batley with 5 wins and 1 draw in the Northern Rail Cup, including a record-breaking 100–4 win over Gateshead Thunder.
 Batley had a good run of wins in the Challenge Cup however they were defeated 74–12 by Catalans Dragons in the Quarter Final.
 Batley's Co-operative Championship season commenced well with wins over Keighley 22–12, Dewsbury 22–8, Whitehaven 54–6 and Widnes 35–16 to see the club finish in 7th position.
 Having finished top of their Northern Rail group section, the club entered the knock-out stages.
 A strong performance away at Leigh in the semi-final, where Batley were clear underdogs, put them into the final on 18 July 2010, where they beat Widnes with two late tries scored by Alex Brown.
 It was Batley's first silverware since 1998.

 2011 saw Batley finish 3rd in the championship, later to be knocked out of the play-offs by Halifax, whom the Batley coach, Karl Harrison headed to take over for the 2012 season.
 Batley also took Huddersfield Giants close in their Challenge Cup quarter-final clash at Mount Pleasant.
 Batley had the lead throughout the game until Dane Manning was shown a red card at around 65 minutes for what many fans of both sides thought unfair.
 Huddersfield took the one man advantage and managed to outscore the Bulldogs in the last 15 minutes of the game.

 2012 saw the arrival of John Kear taking over as head coach of Batley.
 Batley started 2012 winning the Northern Rail group which saw wins over Championship rivals Featherstone Rovers and Keighley.
 They also started the Championship season off strong with wins over Leigh, Dewsbury, York City Knights, Keighley and Halifax and a double over Hunslet but defeats came to Featherstone Rovers, Sheffield, Keighley at home, and Swinton Lions.

 In April 2016 it was announced Matt Diskin was to take over at Batley Bulldogs from 2017 after John Kear announced he would be joining Wakefield Trinity as director of rugby in 2017.

 Batley finished the 2021 Championship season in 4th place on the table and qualified for the playoffs.
 The club would fall one match short of the Million Pound Game after losing 51–12 against Toulouse Olympique.

 In the 2022 Championship season, Batley reached the Million Pound Game for the first time but were defeated 44–12 by Leigh.
+In the 2023 RFL Championship season, Batley finished 7th on the table, missing out on the playoffs by for and against.
+The following season, Batley finished 10th on the table.